Principled Evaluation with Human Labels: One Rater at a Time and Rater Equivalence: Introduction

+When there is no objective ground truth, we apply what we call the \emph{subjective utility model}, in which utility is defined as the expected score against a randomly selected rater for each item.
+When there is an objective ground truth but equanimity does not hold, the subjective utility model is also a pragmatic choice---other utility functions could model that it is more problematic to misclassify items with high rater agreement, but our subjective utility model has the benefit that it is directly measurable from individual rater labels.
+This is shown in Figure~\ref{fig:decision-tree}, where the subjective utility model applies in both cases.

-Scoring a classifier against any single rater provides an unbiased estimate of the expected score computed against a randomly selected reference rater.
-To reduce the variance of this estimate, we compute the score for the classifier's outputs against each of the reference raters and take the mean, as described in Algorithm~\ref{alg:hscore}.
+Under the subjective utility model, we prove in Section~\ref{sec:subjective-gt} that scoring against a single rater yields an unbiased estimate of the expected utility.
+To reduce variance, score the classifier against each available rater's labels separately and average the scores.